Grade Letter | Percentage Score | Degree Class | Grade Definition | |

 - Students planning to take teacher training courses at postgraduate courses must apply through the UCAS Teacher Training portal.

-- For undergraduate courses: The students must possess at least 12th state boards or IB or IGCSE to apply for most courses.
+- For Undergraduate Courses: The students must possess at least 12th state boards or IB or IGCSE to apply for most courses.
 Most courses may also require students to submit scores of pre-16 qualifications like GCSE Maths and English, and so on.

-- For postgraduate courses: The students must possess 2:2 in the bachelor’s program.
+- For Postgraduate Courses: The students must possess 2:2 in the bachelor’s program.
 Some courses require students to possess degrees in science-related subjects.
 However, others may require students to submit details regarding industry experience.

 - The students must possess 2:1 in the Russell group University for bachelor’s program.
 Some courses require students to possess degrees in science-related subjects.
 However, others may require students to submit details regarding industry experience.